yisar/ukagaka/README.md

 # ukagaka
-this is a ukagaka plugin
+A ukagaka plugin written by native js but not jquery

 ## run
 ```shell